I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-ioopendeviceregistrykey.md

 The registry keys opened by this routine are nonvolatile.

-User-mode setup applications, such as <a href="wdkgloss.c#wdkgloss.class_installer#wdkgloss.class_installer"><i>class installers</i></a>, can access these registry keys using <a href="https://msdn.microsoft.com/library/windows/hardware/ff541299">device installation functions</a> such as <a href="https://msdn.microsoft.com/library/windows/hardware/ff552079">SetupDiOpenDevRegKey</a>.
+User-mode setup applications, such as <a href="https://msdn.microsoft.com/ac439eb8-b491-4215-877d-5ee177fbdb39">class installers</a>, can access these registry keys using <a href="https://msdn.microsoft.com/library/windows/hardware/ff541299">device installation functions</a> such as <a href="https://msdn.microsoft.com/library/windows/hardware/ff552079">SetupDiOpenDevRegKey</a>.

 To create registry keys, use <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/install/inf-addreg-directive">INF AddReg directives</a> in an INF file or use <a href="https://msdn.microsoft.com/library/windows/hardware/ff550973">SetupDiCreateDevRegKey</a> in a setup application.